jiadonglou/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+What the model is supposed to do is detect and crop the object from a scene.
+It's constantly capturing the image and will return the coordinates of found object in the image.
+It can be used as a survilliance camera.
+For example, when you are out of your home, you can set up the webcam and the program.
+It will keep tracing objects in the camera.
+When the someone breaks in by or some objects are moving, the program can automatically save that image.
+It fails when the background is dark.
+It fails because the camera does not support night vision.
+It can also cause problem when the background is too bright.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+User will be aware of the uncertainties in the system because the quality of WebCam is not as good.
+If the system doesn't work due to the camera's inability to capture good images, the entrie device became useless.
+In order to address this, I would need to make sure to use a better camera with night vision supported.
+Because the purpose of the system is more to survilliance instead of recognition, I can lower the threshold of classifying an object.
+As long as there's any movements in the camera, it will capture it.

 ### Part D
 ### Characterize your own Observant system